MicrosoftDocs/cpp-docs/docs/standard-library/basic-filebuf-class.md

 If the above operations completed successfully, the file conversion facet is determined: `use_facet<codecvt<Char_T, char, traits_type::`[`state_type`](../standard-library/char-traits-struct.md#state_type)`> >(`[`getloc`](../standard-library/basic-streambuf-class.md#getloc)`)`, for use by [underflow](#underflow) and [overflow](#overflow).

-If the file couldn't be successfully opened, `NULL` is returned.
+If the file couldn't be successfully opened, `nullptr` is returned.

 ### Example